MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   **TIPS-LEVELLING**

-    You have 5 locations: so you can save (G29 Sx) different meshes at different bed temperature (example: 1 for PLA, 2 for PETG, 3 for FLEX, etc. ) and call them back when you slice from the PLA by command G29 L1 in the startGCode * of your filament (* PrusaSlicer).
+    You have 5 locations: so you can save (G29 Sx) different meshes at different bed temperature (example: 1 for PLA, 2 for PETG, 3 for FLEX, etc. ) and call them back when you slice from the PLA by command G29 L1 in the startGCode * of your filament.
+     (* PrusaSlicer).

   **TIPS-SLICER**

     In your **Start GCode** on your Slicer.
     - M420 S1 enable bed leveling but in my firmware G28 activate the last mesh used or the default one (0)
     - M420 Lx or G29 Lx(Load mesh_x correction).
 If you are using PrusaSlicer you can add a line "G29 Lx; load mesh PLA" in the starting GCode instead instead of the G29 Lx in the printer start GCode.

   And on my **EndGCode** I remove G28 and I substitute with this type of code: